Faculty Research Interests

 I am fascinated by the ability of bacteria to survive in all kinds of environments.
 My research focuses on studying the response to environmental changes of the soil bacterium, Bacillus subtilis; that allow it to survive stressful conditions.
 B. subtilis is the model Gram positive organism because of its ease of genetic manipulation, sequenced genome and conservation with other pathogenic bacterial species.
 Bacteria, pathogenic and nonpathogenic, live in complex environments and must monitor their surroundings for nutrients, noxious chemicals, predators, etc. They accomplish this by using proteins that sense the environment (sensor proteins) and proteins that enact changes in gene expression (transcription factors) that alter the physiology of the cell to accommodate the changing conditions.
 I am interested in understanding the proteins involved in this bacterium’s stress responses at a molecular level.

-Student projects will include testing the role of these sensor proteins and transcription factors using in vivo assays such as 1) bacterial survival after exposure to stress on solid and liquid media and 2) understanding the role of sensors proteins in biofilm formation, a form of stress response, by assaying mutants for their ability to form biofilms.
-Other projects are molecular in nature and include 3) measuring gene expression of stress responsive genes using RT-PCR of different mutant B. subtilis strains and 4) biochemical characterization of sensor proteins in the presence of stress signal molecules to identify activating and regulatory step
+Student projects will include testing the role of these sensor proteins and transcription factors using in vivo assays such as 1) measuring bacterial survival after exposure to stress, specifically oxidative stress, 2) measuring gene expression of stress responsive genes using RT-PCR and reporter assays in different B. subtilis strains and 3) using Co-Immunoprecipitation to characterize these proteins in the presence of stress in order to identify their mechanism of action.

 The landscape of Spokane County is a blend of urban and non-urban habitats.
 The species that live here can respond in different ways to urbanization.
 Our research team focuses on understanding the contrasting response of a weed, Dalmatian toadflax, and its biological control agent, an herbivorous weevil, to Spokane's landscape.
 In short, the weed is more abundant in urban areas while the weevil is more abundant in non-urban areas, and we are trying to explain why.